paulscottrobson/rp2350-modules/documents/getstarted.md

 ## Building

 Two things are required.
 One is the Pico SDK, which can be downloaded or git cloned.
+This should be done recursively so as to bring in the tinyusb library.
+(Check the note in README.md about 2.2.0)

 The other is the C compiler, which is the same as for the RP2040.

 By default it is set up for ARM mode.
 To switch to RISCV mode edit pico.linux.make ; this involves changing the PLATFORM environment variable and setting the toolchain path below.